diversen/pebble-framework-docs/docs/Logging.md

 ~~~

-The logger from the configuration file writes to the default log file,
+The logger from the above configuration file writes to the default log file,
 but also to `php://stderr`.
 Let's test it:

 (examples/logging/index.php) -&gt;